riccardobernardi/distributed-sudoku-solver/README.md

 The author developed a library to program in a more functional way in python called pygraham so it is possible to find "list(...).map(...).reduce(...)".
 This construct is correct and it is introduced thanks to pygraham library, freely available on PyPI.
 It is present in the bibliography[4] an article that explains it.

-Some libraries that were used in the assignment are previous projects of the author published on PyPI, in these cases will be put references.
+In general: some libraries that were used in the assignment are previous projects of the author published on PyPI, in these cases will be put references to the docs.

 ## Table of Contents